Game Boy Advance Architecture

 Image

-Anti-Piracy & Homebrew
+Anti-Piracy and Homebrew

 Flashcarts